farahshamout/deterioration-prediction/deep_EWS/README.md

 Shamout, F. E., Zhu, T., Sharma, P., Watkinson, P. J., & Clifton, D. A. (2019).
 Deep interpretable early warning system for the detection of clinical deterioration.
 IEEE journal of biomedical and health informatics, 24(2), 437-446.

+To load the trained model, simply run the notebook load_DEWS.ipynb